 This blog will help you understand:

-Revenue intelligence is the process that collects, collates and manages data from your sales, marketing and customer success teams.
+Revenue intelligence is a data-centric process that collects, collates and manages data from your sales, marketing and customer success teams.
 Revenue intelligence automatically builds a holistic view of your sales pipeline and marketing sources to help your teams make data-driven decisions.

-Believe us, we know it can be hard to keep up with these new terms.
-But revenue intelligence is one that’s only going to grow in the coming months and years.
+We know it can be hard to keep up with these new terms.
+But revenue intelligence is one that’s going to continue to grow in the future.
+The best way to prepare your business is to implement revenue intelligence sooner rather than later.

 As competition rises between companies and new technologies help advance outputs, businesses are right to expect more out of their sales and marketing teams.
 But how can revenue intelligence help you optimise your business?
 We have it down to these three main reasons: